-All evaluation criteria are considered 'mandatory' and therefore must be met.
+Evaluation criteria specified as 'mandatory' must be met.
 Failure against these criteria will mean the tender is designated 'non-compliant': non-compliant tenders may be rejected without further consideration unless clearly indicated as alternative, non-conforming proposals and documentation is provided that supports their validity in achieving the requirements of this procurement.

-Tenderers are to provide their response to the evaluation criteria below, by completing the tender response at Part D of this document.
+Tenderers are to provide their response to the evaluation criteria below, by completing the Tender Response at Part D of this document.